What’s in a name?

 Alternatives, ion or corona wind.

-Physically a corona discharge plasma electrohydrodynamic loudspeaker (type
+Physically a non-thermal corona discharge plasma electrohydrodynamic loudspeaker (type

 three).